 Don't forget good hydration

-Something often overlooked is the importance of proper hydration.
-Not only is it important to our overall health, but dehydration can be a headache and Migraine trigger.
+Often overlooked is the importance of proper hydration.
+Not only is it important to our overall health, but dehydration can be a headache and migraine trigger.

 6 of 12